caiobessa/moleculer-keycloack-adapter/README.md

 KEYCLOAK_SSL_REQUIRED=external
 ```

-After that you code will be working.
+After this, your code will be working.